-• Responsibility of cooperating with an investigation process for an internal complaint.
+Responsibility of cooperating with an investigation process for an internal complaint.
 Everyone who forms part of the organisation has a responsibility to cooperate with the investigation of a harassment complaint.

-Title Protocol against harassment and discrimination Update 07/07/2021 Author: GP - MJM Approved by: Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee